-- Find that the existing and, for a limited period, continuing use of the concrete stairs with rock retaining walls, electric lights, and riprap bankline is not inconsistent with the Public Trust Doctrine and does not substantially interfere with the trust. - 2.
-Find that the existing and, for a limited period, continuing use of the two concrete patios with railings and rock retaining walls, two planter areas with rock retaining walls, and one shower is generally not consistent with the Public Trust Doctrine, but that this use does not substantially interfere with the Trust. - 3.
-Find that issuing the proposed lease is in the best interests of the State.
+- 1. Find that the existing and, for a limited period, continuing use and maintenance of the concrete patio with rock retaining walls are not generally consistent with the Public Trust Doctrine, but the current use does not substantially interfere with the Trust. - 2.
+Find that the existing and, for a limited period, continuing use and maintenance of the riprap bankline protection does not substantially interfere with the Trust, at this location. - 3.
+Find that the existing and, for a limited period, continuing use and maintenance of the two concrete stairways with railings and rock walls provide public access to the waterfront, at this location, and are consistent with the common law Public Trust Doctrine. - 4.
+Find that issuance of the proposed lease is in the best interests of the State.